Uncertainty quantification for stationary and time-dependent PDEs subject to Gevrey regular random domain deformations

-In a recent pair of articles, Chernov and L\^{e}~\cite{Chernov23a,Chernov23b} demonstrated that the input random field can be generalized beyond those considered in the previously existing literature while still retaining dimension-independent QMC convergence rates for the PDE response.
+In a recent pair of articles~\cite{Chernov23a,Chernov23b} demonstrated that the input random field can be generalized beyond those considered in the previously existing literature while still retaining dimension-independent QMC convergence rates for the PDE response.
 They showed that it is enough to assume that the input random field satisfies a certain parametric regularity bound which ensures that the PDE response belong to the so-called Gevrey smoothness class.
-Moreover, Harbrecht et al.~\cite{schmidlin24} showed that Gevrey regularity of parametric inputs is inherited by the solutions to a very general class of operator equations.
+For details on Gevrey class functions and their properties we refer to \cite{RodinoGevrey}.
+Moreover, \cite{schmidlin24} showed that Gevrey regularity of parametric inputs is inherited by the solutions to a very general class of operator equations.
 We remark that some of the parametric regularity analysis carried out in~\cite{schmidlin24} may be applied to the stationary PDE problem considered in our work.
 However, since the focus in~\cite{schmidlin24} is not the application of numerical methods, certain constants appearing in their parametric regularity estimates are not tracked explicitly.
 In contrast, since our goal is the design of constructible QMC cubatures for the computation of response statistics, it is necessary to make the dependence of the parametric regularity bounds on the model parameters explicit in our analysis.
 In addition, we consider the parabolic case which is not treated in~\cite{schmidlin24}.
 In general, domain uncertainty quantification has focused on stationary problems in the existing literature.
-Nevertheless, there has been recent interest on quantifying domain uncertainty for parabolic PDEs~\cite{castrillon21,djurdjevac2021linear}.
+Nevertheless, there has been recent interest on quantifying domain uncertainty for parabolic PDEs~\citep{castrillon21,djurdjevac2021linear}.